Jamal Mashburn

 Jamal Mashburn Sr. (born November 29, 1972) is an American entrepreneur and former professional basketball player.
 Nicknamed "the Monster Mash", Mashburn was a prolific scorer as a small forward in his 12 seasons in the National Basketball Association (NBA), with a career scoring average of 19.1 points per game.

 Early life and college career

 Mashburn was born to Bobby, a former heavyweight boxer and New York City police officer, and Helen Mashburn.
 His father retired in 1974 and then lived separately from Helen and his son Jamal, divorcing after about 10 years.

-Mashburn learned the game at Rucker Park, just a block away from where he grew up.
+Mashburn learned the game at Rucker Park, just a block away from where he was raised at the Rangel Houses.